 Should I be concerned if I have a low or high chloride blood test result?

 It is important to consult with a healthcare professional if you have concerns about your chloride blood test results.
 A low or high chloride level in the blood may indicate an imbalance or underlying cause of an underlying health condition, such as renal tubular acidosis (when your kidneys aren’t removing enough acids from your blood and into your urine).
 Low levels have several other possible causes, including common, temporary problems such as vomiting and dehydration.
-Among the more serious causes are kidney problems.
-However, it is important to note that chloride levels can vary depending on factors such as diet, medications, and hydration status.
-Only a healthcare professional can provide an accurate interpretation of your test results and guide you on any necessary next steps or treatments.
+High serum creatinine levels can indicate metabolic acidosis, one of the more serious causes.
+However, it is important to note that the amount of fluid you drink before the test may affect the results, so it is important to ask your doctor for any necessary adjustments to your fluid intake.
+Only a healthcare professional can provide an accurate interpretation of your test results and guide you on any necessary next steps or treatments involving table salt.

 What treatments are prescribed to affect chloride levels?